Toddler Temper Tantrums

 To make things worse, when toddlers are disappointed or upset, they would feel strong emotions that they have yet learned to control.
 While their stress response systems such as crying are mature at birth for survival reasons, their emotional regulating systems are not yet developed.
-The lack of vocabularies to express themselves also adds to their anger and frustration 1A.D.A.M.
-Medical Encyclopedia.
-Temper tantrums.
+The lack of vocabularies to express themselves also adds to their anger and frustration.
 Temper tantrums then become their outlets and their words.
 When children are having emotional tantrums, they are telling us that they’re in deep emotional pain and they cannot cope on their own.
 In other words, they need our help.

 What Goes On Inside The Toddlers

 When a toddler is overcome by stress such as rage, a little alarm (amygdala) inside his emotional brain (aka limbic or lower brain) is triggered.
 This alarm is mature at birth because an infant needs to be able to sense distress and signal to his parents, usually by crying, to survive.
-On the other hand, a child’s local brain (aka prefrontal cortex or higher brain) is not sufficiently developed 2The Brain From Top To Bottom.
-By McGill University to manage that alarm system.
+On the other hand, a child’s local brain (aka prefrontal cortex or higher brain) is not sufficiently developed to manage that alarm system.

 Why Parents Should Handle Toddler Tantrums With Care